miachom/Snakemake-tRCC/GavinHaLab_Snakemake_TitanCNA_SV_WGS/README.md

 3. [Workflow for TitanCNA](#Workflow-for_TitanCNA)

 ## How to set up requirements for code to work
-Clone the repo to your local directory
+Clone the repo to your local directory.
+But make sure not to use the ichorCNA from Broad and install all the dependedncies.
 ```
 git clone https://github.com/GavinHaLab/TitanCNA_SV_WGS.git
 ```